Architecture of Palestine: Arab caliphate period (640–1099)

 Monumental construction was rarer during the later Abbasid and Fatimid dynasties due to increasing political fragmentation.
+Palestinian stonework had already established a reputation for fluency and innovation.
 Two large monuments that can be dated to the 10th and 11th centuries are fortified structures designed to guard against Byzantine invasion.
 The ruins of Kfar Lam, a fort made up of rectangular enclosures built of thin slabs of kurkar stone with solid corner towers and semi-circular buttresses, can still be seen today, though the village of the same name was depopulated during the 1948 Palestine war.
 Another fort at Ashdod is of the same basic construction but includes a line of marble columns in the centre that were taken from a nearby Classical site.
 Just outside that fort lie the remains of a building topped with a dome that had holes cut into it to let in the light which is thought to have served as a bathhouse.